eWaterCycle/infra/README.md

 See [data documentation](DATA.md#populating-samba-file-server) on how to populate the file server.

-### Workspace creation with dcache as stared data source
+### Workspace creation with dcache as shared data source

 Steps to create a eWaterCycle workspace: